Traveler

 New York City trips (1960-1, 1968-9)

-Ed and Jean, with little Carolyn, lived in New York City from 1960-1961, when Ed first attended Union Seminary.They lived in the Morningside Heights neighborhood not far from the Seminary and Columbia University.
-It was an exciting time with Reinhold Neibuhr, Paul Tillich and other luminaries on the Union faculty.
-They were also reunited with Tracy Early, a fellow Southeastern student who had also continued studies at Union.
+Ed and Jean, with little Carolyn, lived in New York City from 1960-1961, when Ed first attended Union Seminary.
+They lived in the Morningside Heights neighborhood not far from the Seminary and Columbia University.
+It was an exciting time at Union, with Reinhold Neibuhr, Paul Tillich and other luminaries on the faculty.
+They were reunited with Tracy Early, a fellow Southeastern student who had also continued studies at Union.

 Ed and Jean, in their early 30s, found the city to be a fairyland of friendly people and many new discoveries: yogurt!
 Chock Full of Nuts! the Automat restaurant!
 Doctors who made house calls for $10!
-Carolyn, at age 3 to 4, was amazed at the nuns in full habit (“It’s Black Riding Hood!”), the Rockettes, and at the Macy’s Christmas parade where chimpanzees rode tiny tricycles like hers.
+Carolyn, at age 3, was amazed at the nuns in full habit (“It’s Black Riding Hood!”), the Rockettes, and at the Macy’s Christmas parade where chimpanzees rode tiny tricycles like hers.

 Ed did his course work but still had time to do many touristy things with the family.
 In the city, they had a front row seat to the leaders and events of the day, hearing Dean Rusk on the Union campus and Adlai Stevenson at the United Nations.
 Jean read books, read and typed Ed’s thesis, and audited classes.
-They had good friends in Charlotte and Don Crosby and Tom and Ginny Derr, both couples with children Carolyn’s age.
+They had good friends in Charlotte and Don Crosby and Tom and Ginny Derr, both of whom were couples with children Carolyn’s age.

-Jean’s New York diary of 1961 shows visits to the Perry Como and Ed Sullivan TV shows and hearing Leonard Bernstein conduct in Carnegie Hall.
-They saw Shakespeare in Central Park and saw the Wake Forest basketball team in Madison Square Garden.
-They attended Yankees games, saw Wilt Chamberlain play for the Philadelphia 76ers, and attended the Macy’s parade.
 A steady sampling of Broadway plays included My Fair Lady, The Sound of Music, Young Abe Lincoln, and Becket.
 One of their favorite outings was to take the Staten Island Ferry and return to Manhattan at night to see the NY skyline in the moonlight.
 They also toured New England, including Hyde Park, Walden Pond, Harvard, Yale, and Williams College, always seeing friends along the way.

-Seven years later, in 1968-1969, Ed and Jean, with Carolyn (age 11) and Kim (age 6), returned to New York for another year of Ed’s study at Union.
-The City was still full of wonders, and it was an fascinating and volatile time politically.
-The family lived in a tall apartment building on Riverside at 122nd St, near Grant’s Tomb.
+Seven years later, in 1968-1969, Ed and Jean they returned, with Carolyn (age 11) and Kim (6) for another year of Ed’s study at Union.
+The City was still full of wonders and opportunities.
+Plus it was a fascinating and volatile time politically.

-Ed and Jean both came to love New Yorkers, too, finding them almost always to be helpful and kind in their own way.
 One memory stands out.
 During the fall of 1968, Ed’s mother became ill and died.
-The family traveled to the funeral and upon return to New York, Ed began his work as executor of her estate, paying bills and taking care of business.
-On a winter afternoon, he had written checks and signed documents in about twenty-five letters, sealed the envelopes, and dropped them into the mailbox on the corner of Broadway and 124th St. Back at the apartment, he felt good that this intimidating chore was finished.
-Then Jean asked if Ed had stamped his letters.
-Ed remembers the “incredible silence… that lasted a lifetime.”
-Jean asked him what he was going to do about it, giving him “the chance for redemption.”
+Returning from her funeral, Ed began his work as executor of her estate, paying bills and taking care of business.
+On a winter afternoon, he had written checks and signed documents in about twenty-five letters, sealed the envelopes, and dropped them into the mailbox on the corner of Broadway and 124th St.

 Ed also traveled to New York for conferences.
 One of these conference trips to the Big Apple is described is described in a November 1978 Jots and Tittles essay which appears under Sermons and Writings.